chmouel/pipelines-as-code/docs/content/docs/guide/resolver.md

 single PipelineRun at the time of execution on the cluster.

 {{< hint info >}}
-The `Pipelines-as-Code` resolver is a different concept than the [Tekton resolver](https://tekton.dev/docs/pipelines/resolution-getting-started/), both are compatible and you can have the Tekton resolver within Pipelines-as-Code PipelineRun.
+The `Pipelines-as-Code` resolver is a different concept than the [Tekton resolver](https://tekton.dev/docs/pipelines/resolution-getting-started/); both are compatible and you can have the Tekton resolver within Pipelines-as-Code PipelineRun.
 {{< /hint >}}

-In any case of errors in any YAML files, parsing will halt, and errors will be reported on both the Git provider interface and the event's Namespace stream.
+If there are any errors in the YAML files, parsing will halt, and errors will be reported on both the Git provider interface and in the event's Namespace stream.

 The resolver will then transform the Pipeline `Name` field to a `GenerateName` based on the Pipeline name to ensure each PipelineRun is unique.

-If you want to split your Pipeline and PipelineRun, you can store  the files in the `.tekton/` directory or its subdirectories. `Pipeline` and `Task` can as well be referenced remotely (see below on how the remote tasks are referenced).
+If you want to split your Pipeline and PipelineRun, you can store the files in the `.tekton/` directory or its subdirectories. `Pipeline` and `Task` can also be referenced remotely (see below on how the remote tasks are referenced).

-The resolver will skip resolving if it sees these type of tasks:
+The resolver will skip resolving if it sees these types of tasks:

 * a reference to a [`ClusterTask`](https://github.com/tektoncd/pipeline/blob/main/docs/tasks.md#task-vs-clustertask)
 * a `Task` or `Pipeline` [`Bundle`](https://github.com/tektoncd/pipeline/blob/main/docs/pipelines.md#tekton-bundles)
 * a reference to a Tekton [`Resolver`](https://github.com/tektoncd/pipeline/blob/main/docs/pipelines.md#specifying-remote-tasks)
 * a [Custom Task](https://github.com/tektoncd/pipeline/blob/main/docs/pipelines.md#using-custom-tasks) with an apiVersion that doesn't have a `tekton.dev/` prefix.

-It just uses them "as is" and will not try to do anything with it.
+It just uses them "as is" and will not try to do anything with them.

 If Pipelines-as-Code cannot resolve the referenced tasks in the `Pipeline` or `PipelineSpec`, the run will fail before applying the pipelinerun onto the cluster.

 You should be able to see the issue on your Git provider platform interface and inside the events of the target namespace where the `Repository` CR is located.

-If you need to test your `PipelineRun` locally before sending it in a PR, you can use the `resolve` command from the `tkn-pac` CLI See  [CLI](./cli/#resolve) command to learn on how to use it.
+If you need to test your `PipelineRun` locally before sending it in a PR, you can use the `resolve` command from the `tkn-pac` CLI.
+See the [CLI](./cli/#resolve) command to learn how to use it.

 ## Remote Task annotations

-`Pipelines-as-Code` support fetching remote tasks or pipeline from a remote location with annotations on PipelineRun.
+`Pipelines-as-Code` supports fetching remote tasks or pipelines from a remote location with annotations on PipelineRun.

-If the resolver sees a PipelineRun referencing a remote task or a Pipeline in a PipelineRun or a PipelineSpec it will automatically inline them.
+If the resolver sees a PipelineRun referencing a remote task or a Pipeline in a PipelineRun or a PipelineSpec, it will automatically inline them.

-If multiple annotations reference the same task name the resolver will pick the first one fetched from the annotations.
+If multiple annotations reference the same task name, the resolver will pick the first one fetched from the annotations.

-An annotation to a remote task looks like this :
+An annotation to a remote task looks like this:

 ```yaml
 pipelinesascode.tekton.dev/task: "git-clone"
 ```

-or multiple tasks with an array :
+or multiple tasks with an array:

 ```yaml
 pipelinesascode.tekton.dev/task: "[git-clone, pylint]"